samtools/hts-specs/refget.md

 | `Not Implemented`       | 501              | The specified request is not supported by the server                                                 |

 ## Security
 Reference sequence as defined in this specification is publicly accessible without restrictions.
-However the refget API retrieval mechanism can be used to retrieve potentially sensitive genomic data and is dependent on the implementation.
-Effective security measures are essential to protect the integrity and confidentiality of these data.
+Adapting the implementation to retrieve private/potentially sensitive genomic data is not a good use of the protocol.
+In any circumstances, no personal data should be shared without proper data security measures.

 Sensitive information transmitted on public networks, such as access tokens and human genomic data, MUST be protected using Transport Level Security (TLS) version 1.2 or later, as specified in [RFC 5246](https://tools.ietf.org/html/rfc5246).